Specimen Navigation

 You can also use the nudge function keys around the joystick to move the stage in a large, or small increments:

-Above Left: the large nudge buttons around the outer ring.
-Above Right: the small nudge buttons around the inner ring.
+Above Top: the large nudge buttons around the outer ring.
+Above Bottom: the small nudge buttons around the inner ring.
 Values for these can be set in navigation preferences.

 Navigating through the Z-axis